3D Audio Formats in 2025 — What You Need to Know

 Limits

-Music-first, headphone-centric format with optional personalized HRTF processing.
+Headphone-first spatial format tailored for music streaming, with optional personalized HRTF profiles.

 Strengths